What Element Do Acids Gain And Bases Lose

 BF₃ (Lewis acid) + NH₃ (Lewis base) ⇌ F₃B:NH₃

-In summary, while the Arrhenius definition provides a simple starting point, the Brønsted-Lowry and Lewis definitions offer a more comprehensive and versatile understanding of acid-base chemistry.
+Boiling it down, while the Arrhenius definition provides a simple starting point, the Brønsted-Lowry and Lewis definitions offer a more comprehensive and versatile understanding of acid-base chemistry.
 The key takeaway is that acids are species that accept electrons or donate protons (hydrogen ions), and bases are species that donate electrons or accept protons.

 Trends and Latest Developments